Jennifer Vestal – President

 Charlene Lee – Director, Walking School Bus

-Charlene’s passion for giving children an option to walk to school was ignited by the Trailblazers’ International Walk to School Day.
-Under her leadership, the partnership with Fairhope Elementary School expanded to become Alabama’s first daily Walking School Bus.
-For her efforts, the City of Fairhope named her Volunteer of the Year in 2017.
-She is a graduate of Auburn University, a former high school PE teacher and gymnastics coach, and directed adventure therapy programs in adolescent psychiatry/ alternative juvenile justice settings.
-She championed building the original Fairhopers Community Park.
-Her hobbies include walking, cycling, hiking, reading and kayaking.
+Under Charlene’s leadership, Fairhope Elementary School and Fairhope Intermediate School have become Alabama’s only daily Walking School Buses.
+She also championed building the Fairhopers Community Park, and the City of Fairhope named her Volunteer of the Year in 2017.
+A graduate of Auburn University and former high school PE teacher and gymnastics coach, she directed adventure therapy programs in adolescent psychiatry/ alternative juvenile justice settings.
+She enjoys walking, cycling, hiking, reading and kayaking.